npatel126/Recipe-Community-/README.md

 Currently things are not production ready when it comes to certain things; such as security.
 Certain information will be hard-coded (or empty) to ease development, this will change for release.
-Of course if you are running this locally at anytime in a nondevelopment capacity you are free to alter these things to your liking.
+Of course if you are running this locally at any time in a non-development capacity you are free to alter these things to your liking.

 # How to use Recipe Community

 Recipe Community currently runs on a LAMP stack hosted inside of a Docker container cluster.
-If you already have Docker installed on your system you are ready to go to the next step.
+If you already have Docker installed on your system, you are ready to go to the next step.
-If not you can refer to the below links for instructions on how to install Docker on your machine.
+If not, you can refer to the below links for instructions on how to install Docker on your machine.

 ## How to install Docker